December 1st, 2015

 Just for the record, I still have a Twitter account and don't plan on getting rid of it anytime soon.
 I'll probably check it once or twice a day at most when I'm on my Mac, and I'm okay with that.

 While I was getting rid of all the social network apps I also took the opportunity to cut down on everything else.
 My iPhone is now free of games and other random junk I don't need.

 Since I started making these changes I generally feel more relaxed.
 I no longer get that twitch to take out my phone whenever there's a free moment, and even if I do there's not much to do on it anyway.
-I'm hoping that with less distractions, I'll have more time to think and focus on all the things that really matter.
+I'm hoping that with fewer distractions, I'll have more time to think and focus on all the things that really matter.